Regulating Canada's Geological Repositories

 - Ontario Power Generation’s proposed Deep Geologic Repository

-- The Nuclear Waste Management Organization’s plan for a geological repository
+- The Nuclear Waste Management Organization’s plan for a deep geologic repository

-- What are the licensing steps for a geological repository?
+- What are the licensing steps for a deep geologic repository?

-- How can the public participate in the licensing of geological repositories
+- How can the public participate in the licensing of geologic repositories

 - What is the technical assessment process for licence applications?

-- What kind of research does the CNSC conduct on geological repositories?
+- What kind of research does the CNSC conduct on geologic repositories?

 - How does the CNSC verify compliance at radioactive waste management facilities?

 - How does the CNSC ensure that radioactive waste is transported safely to waste management facilities?

 - What are the CNSC’s international responsibilities for radioactive waste?